Sponsored by CareCredit

 Medications: Most of the diseases that cause weight loss can be treated or managed with medications.
 Antinausea medications often increase appetite, which can help support weight gain in older cats.

 Dietary changes: Diet is key to preventing weight loss.
-First and foremost, it must be palatable to your cat – meaning your cat likes the taste, smell, and texture of the food and eats it well.
+It must be palatable to your cat – meaning your cat likes the taste, smell, and texture of the food and eats it well.
 Cats’ taste can change as they age, and as pet parents we need to search for a nutritious diet made for senior cats that they enjoy.
 If a medical condition exists, prescription diets are ideal since they are specially designed to provide the exact nutrition your cat needs.
 Feeding high protein and low carbohydrate food is best for senior cats.

 *Subject to credit approval